Skip to content

 }

 Compare shadow tables against production tables.
-Used after rocky plan --shadow + rocky apply <plan-id> (or the legacy rocky run --shadow alias) to validate results before promoting shadow data to production.
+Used after rocky plan --shadow + rocky apply <plan-id> (or the single-step rocky run --shadow alias) to validate results before promoting shadow data to production.

 Terminal window